Few things are as synonymous with Spanish culture as tapas, and we’re here to help you discover the best tapas in Barcelona.

 El Vaso de Ora – beer and hearty tapas

-Word has spread and you’ll see a smattering of younger patrons, a few foreigners too, who know that when it comes to delicious meat-and-potatoes-style tapas, El Vaso de Oro in Barcelona is one of the best bets around.
+Word has spread and you’ll see a smattering of younger patrons, a few foreigners too.
+They’ve discovered that when it comes to delicious meat-and-potatoes-style tapas, El Vaso de Oro in Barcelona is one of the best bets around.

 El Vaso de Oro, Carrer Balboa, 6 – 08003 Barcelona; 93 319 3098